BRAVE NEW WORLD ?

 Yet it is a striking fact that our most primitive experiences - both phylogenetically and ontogenetically - are also the most vivid.
 For physical suffering probably has more to do with the number and synaptic density of pain cells than a hypertrophied neocortex.
 The extremes of pain and thirst, for example, are excruciatingly intense.
 By contrast, the kinds of experience most associated with the acme of human intellectual endeavour, namely thought-episodes in the pre-frontal region of the brain, are phenomenologically so anaemic that it is hard to introspect their properties at all.

 Hardcore paradise-engineering - and not the brittle parody of paradise served up in BNW - will eradicate such nastiness from the living world altogether.
 None of Huxley's implicit criticism of the utopians can conceivably apply to the rest of the animal kingdom.
-For by no stretch of the imagination could the most ardent misery-monger claim animal suffering is essential for the production of great art and literature - a common rationale for its preservation and alleged redeeming value in humans.
+For by no stretch of the imagination could the most ardent misery-monger claim that non-human animal suffering is essential for the production of great art and literature - a common rationale for its preservation and alleged redeeming value in humans.
 Nor would its loss lead to great spiritual emptiness.
 Animal suffering is just savage, empty and pointless.
-So we'll probably scrap it when it becomes easy enough to do so.
+So intelligent moral agents will probably scrap it when high-tech Jainism becomes computationally easy and cheap.

 How is it possible to make such predictions with any confidence?